Autism spectrum disorder has received a lot of public attention in recent years.

 That’s why we’ve put together this collection of speech therapy frequently asked questions about autism spectrum disorder.

-Your question might be on the list – if not, feel free to contact District Speech to find out more.
+Your question might be on the list – if not, feel free to book a initial consultation with our Washington DC speech pathologists to find out more.

 What is Autism Spectrum Disorder?